 On hiring a female kitchen, Sullivan says: “We have a diverse and well-balanced staff, but the kitchen team is primarily female.
 I’ve been asked why, and I can only tell you the responses I hear from them.
 When I hired them, they wanted to see what it was like to work for a woman and now I think they appreciate the environment, the camaraderie, the opportunities for advancement and learning, and the feeling that it is a safe space to grow.”

-During the COVID-19 pandemic, Sullivan has been a key part of forming Tennessee Action for Hospitality which, in partnership with the Independent Restaurant Coalition, works to bring relief to hospitality professionals and fight for proper legislation surrounding this pandemic.
+During 2020, Sullivan has been a key part of forming Tennessee Action for Hospitality which, in partnership with the Independent Restaurant Coalition, works to bring relief to hospitality professionals and fight for proper legislation surrounding recovery.